mw10013/remix-auth-totp-cloudflare-example/README.md

 - Get required `.dev.vars` environment variables for Cloudflare:

 This example uses [Resend](https://resend.com/overview) to send emails.
-You can create a free account and get your API key on [here](https://resend.com/api-keys).
+You can create a free account and get your API key [here](https://resend.com/api-keys).
+Or you can leave RESEND_API_KEY blank and the example will simulate sending emails.

 > **Note**
 > Remember to replace the current `.dev.vars.example` file with your own `.dev.vars` file.